| Category: The Knowledge

 Without planning permission, you could face criminal charges, invalidate your insurance policy, or even be forced to tear any work down.

-Here at Cobb Farr, we understand that applying for retrospective planning permission can be confusing which is why we have created this useful guide.
+Here at Cobb Farr, we understand that applying for retrospective planning can be confusing which is why we have created this useful guide.

 Keep reading to learn what retrospective planning permission is, how you can apply, whether there are any time limits and what happens if you’re not granted planning permission.